target0/ingi2349/README.md

 * OpenFlow vulnerability assessment
 * Open transport switch: a software defined networking architecture for transport networks
 * Parallel simulation of software defined networks
+* Procera: a language for high-level reactive network control
 * Protocol-oblivious forwarding: unleash the power of SDN through a future-proof forwarding plane
 * Resource/accuracy tradeoffs in software-defined measurement
 * Revisiting routing control platforms with the eyes and muscles of software-defined networking